 You’ve received this $1,500 at the perfect time, and it will help meet a practical need in your life.
 Best of all, you will avoid the possibility of needing to take on debt to address this expense.
 As a reformed Dave Ramsey follower, I know that the first step to getting out of debt is to not go further into debt.

 2. Pay Off High-interest Rate Debt

 There’s an urban legend that Einstein once said that compound interest was “the eighth wonder of the world” or “the most powerful force in the universe.”
 Compound interest really is a powerful force — and it can either work for you or against you.

-If you are carrying a balance on any debt with a high interest, the power of compound interest is working against you!
-This is scary because, if you’re not making full payments, the loan balance is growing each month as it accrues more interest.
-Use this $1,500 to to help jump-start your journey to get out of debt, starting with the high-interest rate items.
+If you are carrying a balance on any debt with high interest, the power of compound interest is working against you!
+This is scary, because if you’re not making full payments, the loan balance is growing each month as it accrues more interest.
+Use this $1,500 to help jump-start your journey to get out of debt, starting with the high-interest rate items.

 3. Start or Grow Your Emergency Fund

 Do you have a full emergency fund?
 Having some money set aside for emergencies is one of the core steps in improving your financial situation.
-Having some extra, liquid cash is necessary for unexpected expenses or job changes, and it can give you some major peace of mind.
+Having some extra, liquid cash is necessary for unexpected expenses or job changes and can give you some major peace of mind.

 I recommend having at least a few months of expenses saved.
 If you have no emergency fund yet, $1,500 would be a great start and a major improvement from $0.
 If you’re not quite at your emergency fund goal, use the money to make some progress!